Washington rescue team describes harrowing experience saving injured ice climber: 'A little nerve-wracking'

 A Washington rescue team describes their experience saving a seriously injured climber who had fallen 100 feet on an icy mountain in late January.

-A Washington state rescue team saved a seriously injured climber who had fallen 100 feet on an icy mountain in late January.
+SNOHOMISH, Wash. – A Washington state search and rescue team that saved a seriously injured ice climber who had fallen 100 feet on a snow-covered mountainside said the steep incline made for a harrowing rescue.

 WATCH: FIRST-PERSON VIEW OF DARING HELICOPTER RESCUE OFF ICY MOUNTAIN